Blessy: Career

 His second film was Thanmathra (2005), which depicted the story of a middle-class government employee (played by Mohanlal) and his family, and portrayed the effects of Alzheimer's disease on his life and his family.
 The film won Blessy National Award for the Best Feature Film in Malayalam and five Kerala State Film Awards including Best Film, Best Director, Best Screenplay and Best Actor (Mohanlal).

 Blessy's next venture had Mammootty in Palunku (2006), followed by Calcutta News (2008), starring Dileep and Meera Jasmine, went on to be marginal hits.
 Bhramaram (2009), which had Mohanlal once again in the lead role was another successful film.
 It was a story of revenge against those that falsely accused a man of murder and ruined his life.
 His 2011 film Pranayam includes Mohanlal, Anupam Kher, and Jaya Prada.
 His 2013 film Kalimannu starring Swetha Menon and Biju Menon in leading roles dwelled upon the theme of childbirth and the maternal and paternal connect towards a child.
 Menon's labor was shot live in the film.

 He directed a biopic documentary film titled 100 Years of Chrysostom (2018) based on the life of Christian prelate Philipose Mar Chrysostom Mar Thoma.
 Beginning in 2015, it took two years to complete filming.
 A public screening was held for five consecutive days.
 With a runtime of 48 hours and 10 minutes, the film received the Guinness World Record for the longest documentary in the world.
 The film is narrated by Mohanlal.
-His upcoming film Aadujeevitham is a survival drama based on the novel of the same name by Benyamin.
-It stars Prithviraj Sukumaran in the lead role and has music composed by A. R. Rahman.
-The film's production lasted over five years, mainly due to the COVID-19 pandemic.
+His latest film Aadujeevitham (2024) was a survival drama based on the novel Goat Days by Benyamin.
+It starred Prithviraj Sukumaran in the lead role and had music composed by A. R. Rahman.
+Development for the film began in 2008 and the film's production lasted for more than 6 years, mainly due to the COVID-19 pandemic.